Friday, July 13, 2007

-With Jason Voorhees and the slasher cycle we were forced to see that true terror lay not in the supernatural of our UHF TV creature features but in its opposite... in the bland tedium of a world without "magical thinking."
-Not having access to free love (due to AIDS panic and other factors like the dawning of pedophile sex ring hysteria) made people spiteful.
-What was Jason but an early and earthy version of Ken Starr?
-The 1970s free love folk thought they had permanently killed off the knee-jerk repression of the 1950s, but here it was, back from the grave and staggering around with a hacksaw.
-When John Lennon was shot the same year FRIDAY came out it was the last shot, free love froze in its tracks and slunk home, suddenly realizing they had left the kids in the microwave without a babysitter.
+With the 13th opening the floodgates to the slasher cycle we were forced to see that true terror lay not in the supernatural of our UHF TV creature features but in its opposite... in the bland tedium of a world without "magical thinking."
+Not having access to free love anymore (due to AIDS panic and other factors like the dawning of pedophile sex ring hysteria) made people spiteful and anti-sex.
+What was Jason and his mom but an early and earthy version of Ken Starr?
+The 1970s swingers thought they had permanently killed off the knee-jerk repression of the 1950s, but here it was, back from the grave and stalking underclad women with a hacksaw.
+John Lennon was shot the same year FRIDAY came out it and free love froze in its tracks and slunk home, suddenly realizing they had left the kids in the microwave, manned by an LSD-addict babysitter.
 The neo-counterculture was born.
-People had failed the test (everyone else, not us).
+People had failed the test (everyone else, not us) of freedom.
 "No" become the new yes.
 No to drugs, no to sex, no to drunk driving, yes only to survival in the most mundane sense.

 To this day I have seen only a few slasher films, though I love almost all other horror sub-genres.
 I’m disturbed and a little depressed by the slasher cycle, to be honest, especially as I've been educated to see them all as misogynistic, foolishly thinking this would get me girls.
 Though as I write this I begin to see that my distrust of slasher films really a lot less to do with my hatred of misogyny and frat boys and more to do with the creepiness of the moment in time when they were all the rage in theaters and I was a depressed virgin.
 If I'd have gone with a date, or a pack of friends, maybe I could have figured it out, but just the way they talked about the murders of these girls made me want to never be friends with anyone at my school.